ebbanimer/Walking-Dead-Game/README.md

 - Keeping track of the score.

 Controlling the communication between the model and the view would be necessary to do this.
-As zombies and foods are in one way characters themselves, they were created within the model using an abstract factory, which further contains factory methods for each item.
+As zombies and foods are in one way characters themselves in this application, they were created within the model using an abstract factory, which further contains factory methods for each item.
 An opportunity to incorporate the template method pattern appeared at this point.
 As the template method is a behavioral pattern, the game could be divided into two levels.
 Each level would consist of a common behavior, and a separate behavior.
 This was demonstrated by creating the same type of food items for both levels, but two different zombie items.

+### Game simulation; concurrent processes, action-listeners
 The model was responsible for keeping these data and distributing the items once requested by the controller.
 The model stored the items in lists, hence the model was created to also act as a distributor, to get and return items by and from the calling client.
 All these interactions were done from the controller, and aside from that, the key listener was also created in the controller, however, it seemed like the controller would have too much logic by placing this in the controller, using the information from the user interaction in the view.
 How much responsibility should the controller bear?
-While the model shouldn't be aware of what is happening in the view, neither the view nor the model should be in charge of detecting collisions.
+While the model shouldn't be aware of what is happening in the view, neither the view nor the model should be in charge of detecting collisions for this reason.
 Thus, the decision was to place this in the controller to manage these interactions, using Streams API to find matching coordinates.
 The key listener's activities were used to stop the game or raise the score, detect collisions, move the character's x- and y-coordinates, and determine if it was a win.

 It started to take on the form of the game that was intended at this stage.
 However, there were still some problems, and some functionalities and design principles were still not incorporated.
 Where should the zombie animation be placed?
 Should timers and timer tasks be used instead of runnable threads to implement the zombie animation?
 Is there any way to include some synchronization of the concurrent processes?

 To overcome these issues, there were different approaches to be used to incorporate zombie animation.
 Should their